Feminism

 A doll is just a doll is just a doll

-The Barbie movie has renewed debate about the message she sends and feminism – but a University of Melbourne expert says it's a fallacy of plastic role models
+The new Barbie movie has renewed discussion about the message she sends and feminism – but it’s really just the fallacy of plastic role models

 Provocative women in cinema